Summer Graduate Music Courses

 MUAP 595: iPad Ensemble

-Instructor: Dr. Debra Campbell
+Instructor: Dr. Peter McCoy

 This course will examine the diverse ways that people can make music using the IPAD.
 Participants will explore the different musical applications while making and arranging music.
 An IPAD or other mobile devise is required.
 Final may include a virtual performance.
 If you have questions, please contact the instructor.